puppetlabs/trapperkeeper-authorization/README.md

 A `Rule` is:
 * a path or a regex
+* a sort-order number, which may be reused across rules
+* a name, which must be unique
 * an optional method (get, post, put, delete, head)
 * an optional map of request query parameters
 * an ACL